 As this year’s festive adverts begin to emerge, we’re seeing a notable change in tone.
 John Lewis, whose Christmas messaging is always eagerly awaited, have exemplified this by using their platform to highlight the importance of foster families.
 O2 have done something similar, leaning into the cost-of-living crisis to promote messages of support within the community.
 Asda have played a slightly different tact, using Buddy the Elf to put a smile on people’s faces, but done so in a careful and considered way.
 While the festive season is normally filled to the brim with overzealous marketing, most advertisers have read the room this year.

 So much has changed, and yet so much has stayed the same.
 Trends change – and change quickly – but many will have a lasting impact on the work of marketers in 2023 and beyond.
+One thing that remains true is getting the best marketing talent recruitment is essential to keeping relevant.
 Whether these are here to stay or not is yet to be seen – shall we check in again next year?